skylon07/scopely/README.md

 ## Motivation

-This package is loosely inspired by Android's coroutine scopes.
 Dart's concurrency model is intentionally less structured, allowing libraries to design their own architectures for managing asynchronous tasks.
-This package provides an easy way to group async tasks together and tie them into arbitrary lifecycles, enabling automatic and reliable cleanup.
+However, designing your own tooling around this can be cumbersome and come with some boilerplate.
+This package provides an easy way to design your `async`/`await` experience the way you see fit.

 ## Features

-This library is centered around `AsyncScope`, a utility for running asynchronous tasks as a cancelable group.
+The primary feature of this library is `AsyncScope`, a utility for running asynchronous tasks as a cancelable group.
+This is loosely inspired by Android's coroutine scopes.
 It enables patterns where task lifecycles can be seamlessly and efficiently tied to external lifecycles (such as Flutter `State`s) to handle cleanup automatically.

 Additional utilities include:
 - `StreamLifecycleTransformer`: Add custom hooks to a `StreamController`-like interface without all the boilerplate.
 - `mergeStreams`: Combine multiple streams into a single stream with a collective output.
 - `Stream.asFutures`: Turn a stream into a list of futures for an improved error handling experience.

-These tools work independently but are designed to compose well with existing Dart code, offering a more robust and maintainable approach to async programming.
+These tools work independently but are designed to compose well with existing Dart code, making refactors as easy and robust as possible.

 ## Getting started